 (a) The contact information for obtaining a confidential advisor.

-(b) Reporting options for alleged victims of a sexually-oriented criminal offense.
+(b) Reporting options for alleged victims of power-based violence.

 (c) The process of investigation and disciplinary proceedings of the institution.

 (d) The process of investigation and adjudication of the criminal justice system.